learn-co-curriculum/js-objects-intro/README.md

 ## Properties and Data

-But how come when we create our `kevin` JavaScript object, it looks just like a hash but our Ruby `kevin` object looks more like what we typically think of as an object?
+How come when we create our `kevin` JavaScript object, it looks just like a hash but in Ruby our `kevin` object looks more like what we typically think of as an object?

-Let's back up for two seconds and really think about what an object is.
-In Ruby, we build classes as a way to organize and group together pieces of data.
-We use properties to provide a frame of reference for a single piece of data, and an object as a way to relate that piece of data to a bigger picture.
-Suddenly our data (random strings and numbers) means something because of the context the object provides.

-Objects in JavaScript conceptually work the exact same way.
-The provide context for data.
-We use properties to define what that piece of data means.
-And we link that property to an object to know even more specifically what that piece of data relates to.
+Objects in Javascript are a lot more versatile than they are in Ruby.
+Essentially hashes in Javascript are objects, but they can also have functions attached to them (methods).
+In Ruby we think of Objects and Hashes as fundamentally different ideas (technically Hashes in Ruby are objects).
+However, in Javascript, we can use objects like Hashes, just as a set of key value pairs, or we can attach functions to them and use them more like we traditionally think of using objects in Ruby.
+In Ruby objects contain both data and behavoir and we'll soon learn to use our Javascript objects in the same manner.